wilsonng234/Simple-Search-Engine/report.md

 ## Score calculation

 The score of each page will be calculated as a linear combination of page rank and cosine similarity of the query vector and the document vector.
-Query vector is formed as in Query Processing section.
+Query vector is formed as stated in Query Processing section.
 Document vector is formed by the term weight of each word in the document.
 Score of each page is calculated by the following formula:
-`score = w1 * cosineSimilarity(queryVector, documentVector) + w2 * pageRank` where w1 = 0.8 and w2 = 0.2 in our
+`score = w1 * cosineSimilarity(queryVector, documentVector) + w2 * pageRank`
-implementation.
+where `w1 = 0.8` and `w2 = 0.2` in our implementation.

 # Installation Procedure